Modality specific U-Net variants for biomedical image segmentation: A survey: Biomedical image analysis

-Initiated from the sliding window approach of Ciresan et al.~\cite{ciresan2012deep} in 2012 to classify each pixel while also localizing the regions using patch based input, the model outperformed in the ISBI 2012 challenge, however, the training was slow because of a large number of overlapping patches and also lacked the balance of context and localization accuracy.
-Long et al.~\cite{long2015fully} proposed fully convolutional neural network (FCN) for semantic segmentation, defined on the state-of-the-art classification networks like Alex-Net, VGG-Net and Google-Net.
-This model achieved the state-of-the-art segmentation results on PASCAL VOC, NYUDv2, and SIFT flow datasets.
-Later, the U-Net model proposed by Ronnerberger et al.~\cite{ronneberger2015u}, consists of FCN along with the contraction-expansion paths.
-The contraction phase tends to extract high and low level features, whereas expansion phase follows from the features learned in corresponding contraction phase (skip connections) to reconstruct the image into the desired dimensions with the help of transposed convolutions or upsampling operations.
+Initiated from the sliding window approach by \cite{ciresan2012deep} to classify each pixel while also localizing the regions using patch based input, the model outperformed in the ISBI 2012 challenge; however, the training was slow because of a large number of overlapping patches and also lacked the balance of context and localization accuracy. \cite{long2015fully} proposed fully convolutional neural network (FCN) for semantic segmentation, defined on the state-of-the-art classification networks like Alex-Net, VGG-Net and Google-Net.
+This model can process images of arbitrary size and produce the segmentation mask of same size by using deconvolution; however, it does not utilize global information context and hence generates fuzzy segmentation masks.
+Later, the U-Net model proposed by \cite{ronneberger2015u}, consists of FCN along with the contraction-expansion paths and skip connections to gradually adapt the long-range affinities.
+The contraction phase tends to extract high and low level features, whereas the expansion phase follows from the features learned in the corresponding contraction phase (skip connections) to reconstruct the image into the desired dimensions with the help of transposed convolutions or upsampling operations.
 The U-Net model won the ISBI 2015 challenge and outperformed its predecessors.
-Later, a similar approach is proposed by Cicek et al.~\cite{cciccek20163d} in the three dimensional feature space to perform volumetric segmentation of Xenopus kidney and achieved the promising results.
+Later, a similar approach is proposed by \cite{cciccek20163d} in the three dimensional feature space to perform volumetric segmentation of Xenopus kidney and achieved promising results.
 Following from the state-of-the-art potential of the U-Net model, many variants have been proposed based on the variation in the convolution and pooling operations, skip connections, the arrangement of the components in each layer and hybrid approaches that make use of the state-of-the-art deep learning models, to tackle the challenges associated with different applications.